-Sales (2021 - tonnes) Capacity 3 (tonnes) Sales as % of capacity Poole Formation sites 846,070 1,440,000 58.7% River Terrace sites 391,856 680,000 57.6% Totals 1,237,930 2,120,000 58.4%
+Sales (2022 - tonnes) Capacity (tonnes) Sales as % of capacity Poole Formation sites 846,070 1,525,000 50.5% River Terrace sites 391,856 680,000 65.1% Totals 1,237,930 2,205,000 55.0%

-9.2.
-Table 4 indicates that for land-won aggregate, there is the potential for sales to be higher than currently recorded, with sites currently producing at approximately 60% of capacity.
+- 7.2.
+Table 4 indicates that for land-won aggregate, there is the potential for sales to be higher than currently recorded, with sites currently producing at approximately 55% of capacity. - 7.3.

-- 9.3.
 As noted in Tables 5 and 13, there is an existing permission at Avon Common just off the A338, within BCP Council, to the north of Christchurch.
 It is an implemented permission granted in 2007 that has never yet been worked, with an (expected) permitted reserve of some 1.8 mt of River Terrace aggregate.
-As a permitted reserve it comprises part of the landbank and the MPA expect that it will at some point be worked. - 9.4.
-The Avon Common reserve figure tends to mask the fact that supply of River Terrace aggregate within central and south-eastern Dorset and in BCP relies on Woodsford Quarry to the east of Dorchester and Hurn Court Farm at Parley adjacent to Bournemouth Airport - together with imports from Hampshire.
-Within Dorset there are only these two quarries supplying River Terrace aggregate.
-Chard Junction Quarry is almost exhausted and unless the appeal into the refusal of permission for an extension is granted then it will cease production in 2022.
+As a permitted reserve it comprises part of the landbank and the MPA expect that it will at some point be worked. - 7.4.
+The Avon Common reserve figure tends to mask the fact that supply of River Terrace aggregate within central and south-eastern Dorset and in BCP relies on Woodsford Quarry to the east of Dorchester and Hurn Court Farm at Parley adjacent to Bournemouth Airport together with imports from Hampshire.